ThomasMertes/seed7/src/read_me.txt

                              quoted with double quotes (The
                              final command string starts with
                              two double quotes).

-  NO_BIG_LIBRARY: Defined as -1.
-The meaning is: No library to
-                  to implement the bigInteger functions.

-  BIG_RTL_LIBRARY: Defined as 1.
-The meaning is: The big_rtl
-                   library is used to implement the bigInteger functions.

-  BIG_GMP_LIBRARY: Defined as 2.
-The meaning is: The big_gmp
-                   library is used to implement the bigInteger functions.

-  BIGINT_LIB: Defines the bigInteger library used.
-The value is
-              one of NO_BIG_LIBRARY, BIG_RTL_LIBRARY and
-              BIG_GMP_LIBRARY.

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (Several object files and